theobald-software/kb.theobald-software.github.io/content/_sap/installation-of-the-function-module-z_xtract_is_table_join.md

 **Step 4 - Code**

 1. You need to fill in the code attached (Z_XTRACT_IS_TABLE_JOIN_GLOBALDATA) into the Global Data of the function module (menu Goto -> Global Data).
-2. The ABAP sourcecode is placed in the attached file Z_XTRACT_IS_TABLE_JOIN.txt.
+2. The ABAP source code is placed in the attached file Z_XTRACT_IS_TABLE_JOIN.txt.
 Use Ctrl + C and Ctrl + V to paste the code in the source code editor.
 Save the function module and activate it.

 Attachments 	-------------------------------------------